 How To Get to the Dyker Heights Christmas Lights Display Subway

-- Take the D train toward Coney Island and get off at 79 Street in Brooklyn
+- Take the D train toward Coney Island and get off at 79th Street in Brooklyn

-About Bus Tours of Brooklyn's Christmas Lights
+About Brooklyn's Christmas Lights Bus Tours

-Consider taking a bus tour of the holiday lights.
+Depending on the weather, you might consider taking a bus tour of the holiday lights.
 Sign up for the Dyker Heights Christmas Lights Tour through A Slice of Brooklyn Bus Tours.